ivadomed/ivadomed/docs/source/configuration_file.md

 - `missing_probability_growth`: Float.
 Controls missing probability growth at each epoch: at each epoch, the `missing_probability` is modified with the exponent `missing_probability_growth`.

 ### UNet3D (Optional)
-- `length_3D`: (Integer, Integer, Integer).
-Size of the 3D patches used as model's input tensors, along the first, second and third dimension.
+- `length_3D`: (Int, Int, Int).
+Size of the 3D patches used as model's input tensors.
 - `attention_unet`: Bool.
 Use attention gates in the Unet's decoder.

 ## Testing parameters